Kolmen/test/README.md

 }
 ```

-After the sensor is configured, it is then only necessary to check the sensor interrupt line, where the MLC interrupt status signal is enabled ( **INT1** by default).
-If an interrupt is triggered, it means that the decision tree result, i.e. the inclination angle, was changed (in any of the two axes) and the updated result value is available in the decision tree output registers (**MLC0_SRC (70h)** and **MLC1_SRC (71h)**).
+After the sensor is configured, it is only necessary to check the sensor interrupt line on which the MLC interrupt status signal is enabled ( **INT1** by default).
+If an interrupt is triggered, it means that the result of the decision tree, i.e. the angle of inclination, has been changed (in either of the two sensor axes) and the updated value of the result is available in the output register of the decision trees (**MLC0_SRC (70h)** and **MLC1_SRC (71h)**).

-In other words, the following pseudocode can be used to read the MLC output value:
+The following pseudocode can be used to read the MLC output value:

 ```c
 uint8_t x_axis, y_axis;